Ayane (Dead or Alive): Critical reception

-Since her debut, Ayane has received mixed reception.
-Gen Gamachi of Japanese website Inside Games discussed her "appearance and excellent style" in both the Dead or Alive and Ninja Gaiden series, feeling that both helped make her very popular.
-He described the character as a "quiet, cool beauty" with a strong sense of responsibility.
-Several outlets have praised the character's sex appeal such as Dengeki Online, Kakuchopurei, and Paragon Publishing's Dreamcast Magazine, with the last adding that the series' clothing options increased her appeal, though called her gameplay "irritating".
-Mike Fahey of Kotaku on the other hand, approved of her toned down breast physics in Dead or Alive 5, stating she now looked more like a martial artist and less like a young woman "who only studied martial arts when she wasn't recovering from cosmetic surgery."
+Reception for Ayane has been mixed.
+Gen Gamachi of the Japanese website Inside Games discussed her "appearance and excellent style" in both the Dead or Alive and Ninja Gaiden series, feeling that both helped make her popular.
+He described her as a "quiet, cool beauty" with a strong sense of responsibility.
+Outlets have praised her sex appeal, such as Dengeki Online, Kakuchopurei, and Dreamcast Magazine, with the last adding that the series' clothing options increased her appeal, though called her gameplay "irritating".
+Mike Fahey of Kotaku approved of the toned down breast physics in Dead or Alive 5, stating she now looked more like a martial artist and less like a young woman "who only studied martial arts when she wasn't recovering from cosmetic surgery".

 Commentary was also made regarding her personality.
-Raymond Padilla of GameSpy stated he originally saw the character as an "uptight bitch with a massive chip on her shoulder".
+Raymond Padilla of GameSpy stated he originally saw Ayane as an "uptight bitch with a massive chip on her shoulder".
 However, upon seeing her story which covered her upbringing and the root of her feud with Kasumi, he came to like the character significantly more and cited it as an example of how good writing in fighting games helped make them more enjoyable.
-Dengeki Online staff writer "Masked Imaichi" stated that while characters with tsundere and kuudere had become more common in the years since her debut, he felt her personality was a novel concept at the time.
+Dengeki Online staff writer "Masked Imaichi" stated that while characters with tsundere and kuudere had become more common since her debut, he felt her personality was a novel concept at the time.
 He added that "she was a little tough, but with her cute face, she struck a chord with my heart" and he found her more appealing as the series progressed.
-The staff of website Kakuchopurei, however, were more critical, describing her as "just a Terminator archetype who’s dressed to kill", and further complained about her "literal child-like demeanor".
+The staff of website Kakuchopurei, however, were more critical, describing her as "just a Terminator archetype who’s dressed to kill", and complained about her "literal child-like demeanor".